2024 Research Grants recipients

 Future Leader Grant Recipients

-Dr Katharine Brown (McBride) - South Australian Health and Medical Research InstituteAotearoa New Zealand travel to observe co-design methodologies with Māori & Pasifika women. |
+Dr Katharine Brown (McBride) - South Australian Health and Medical Research InstituteAotearoa New Zealand travel to observe co-design methodologies with Māori & Pasifika women.
+This grant will support Aboriginal and non-Aboriginal researchers to work with Māori and Pasifika researchers in Aotearoa New Zealand to observe collaborative research in practice and develop a plan for our co-design research with Aboriginal and Torres Strait Islander communities in Australia. |

 |